pearcej/cpp4python/_sources/Exception_Handling/ExceptionHandling.rst

 ~~~~~~~~~~~~~~

 .. clickablearea:: syntax_error
-    :question: There are two errors in the following code.
-Click on the syntax error.
+    :question: Click on the syntax error.
     :iscode:
     :feedback: Remember, syntax errors occur more for people learning a new language.